smangalik/primal-beliefs-modeling/README.md

 **(3) Running NMF factorization:**
  + Details:
 The code below preprocesses data and run NMF algorithm to factorize embeddings data into 50 latent dimensions.
-We use scikit-learn implementation of NMF at [https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.NMF.html].
-The hyper-parameters of NMF used is: tol=1e−4, max_iter=200, init="random", n_components = 5, other hyperparameters are kept as defaults.
+We used the scikit-learn implementation of NMF at [https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.NMF.html].
+The hyper-parameters of NMF used are: tol=1e−4, max_iter=200, init="random", n_components = 5, other hyperparameters were kept as defaults.
  + Command:
 ```
 python3 nmf_algorithm.py \